Rio Grande 169

-During its operational life it was used on all of the major D&RGW narrow gauge lines.
+During its operational life it was used on all major narrow gauge D&RGW lines.
 It appears in two Otto Perry photographs on the branch to Santa Fe, New Mexico in April 1933.
 It was taken out of service in 1938 and then refurbished in 1939 to appear at the 1939 New York World's Fair.
-In 1941, the railroad donated it to the City of Alamosa and it has been in Cole Park there since.
+In 1941, the railroad donated it to Alamosa, Colorado and has been on display in Cole Park there since.
 It was added to the National Register of Historic Places as Denver and Rio Grande Railroad Locomotive No.169 in 2001.